Aphonia

 Aphonia is defined as the inability to produce voiced sound.
-Damage to the nerve may be the result of surgery (e.g., thyroidectomy) or a tumor.
+This may result from damage, such as surgery (e.g., thyroidectomy) or a tumor, or can be a result of psychological means.

-Aphonia means "no sound".
-In other words, a person with this disorder has lost their voice.
+Aphonia means "no sound.”
+In other words, a person with this disorder has lost their voice and is unable to communicate vocally.

 Causes

 Injuries are often the cause of aphonia.
 Minor injuries can affect the second and third dorsal area in such a manner that the lymph patches concerned with coordination become either atrophic or relatively nonfunctioning.
 Tracheotomy can also cause aphonia.

-Any injury or condition that prevents the vocal cords, the paired bands of muscle tissue positioned over the trachea, from coming together and vibrating will have the potential to make a person unable to speak.
+Any injury or condition that prevents the vocal cords - the paired bands of muscle tissue positioned over the trachea - from coming together and vibrating will have the potential to make a person unable to speak.
 When a person prepares to speak, the vocal folds come together over the trachea and vibrate due to the airflow from the lungs.
 This mechanism produces the sound of the voice.
 If the vocal folds cannot meet together to vibrate, sound will not be produced.
 Aphonia can also be caused by and is often accompanied by fear.